P-p-H-d/mlib/README.md

 and destroying the shared object if no longer any other shared pointers own it.
 This function is thread safe.

+##### void name\_clear\_ptr(name_t *shared)

+Clear the shared pointer '*shared', releasing ownership of the object and destroying the shared object if no longer any other shared pointers own it.
+This function is thread safe.
+Afterwards, '*shared' is set to NULL.

 ##### void name\_set(name_t *shared1, name_t shared2)